We may earn affiliate commissions for the recommended products. Learn more.

 Many users have reported seeing improvements in hair thickness and even regrowth after a few months of consistent use.
 Some go as far as stating they’ve regained their confidence due to the results.

 However, like with any product in virtually any industry, not all users were happy.
-A recent Trustpilot commenter mentioned that their hair has gotten worse, and they were also upset about the 18% charge for returning the device.
+Some Trustpilot commenters mentioned the malfunction of the cap, while others warned potential buyers of potential hidden charges for wanting to return the device.

-While a few other users also claim they haven’t seen the benefits or found iRestore caps to be uncomfortable, many note they’ve been more than pleased with iRestore’s customer support.
+While a few other users also claim they haven’t seen the benefits of iRestore just yer, many note they’ve been more than pleased with iRestore’s customer support.
 Thus, the general sentiment across multiple sites seems to be overall positive.

 How to use your iRestore laser caps: a step-by-step guide